 Combined sections

 The combined sections are created using the NM of nines lines.
-The 3D view is got from each NM section of nine lines using the MPL “imshow” representation.
+The 3D view is obtained from each NM section of nine lines using the MPL “imshow” representation.
 From the surface maps (Figures 11a-12a), the combined sections (Figures 11b-12b) emphasized the different structural dips and gave an overview of different links between existing faults and fractures in the area.
-To confirm the deepness of existing faults, a horizontal depth map (D-480) at 480 meters deep (about half of the depth of investigation) was visibly set on each section (HJ and ZM).
+To confirm the depths of existing faults, a horizontal depth map (D-480) at 480 meters deep (about half of the depth of investigation) was visibly set on each section (HJ and ZM).
 The analyses of different combined sections partly show the underlying layer's superposition from their resistivity values on the HJ section and ZM section.